 Make and enjoy this Salted Caramel Mocha Latte in the comfort of your own home.
-This homemade copycat recipe is so easy to make with ingredients you already have in your pantry.
+This Starbucks copycat recipe is so easy to make with ingredients you already have in your pantry.

 Hi, my name is Jocelyn, and my all time favorite coffee house drink is the Salted Caramel Mocha Latte.